Donearm/Quotes/quotes.md

 > I've stopped drinking, but only while I'm asleep.
 #### George Best

-> El fútbol es lo más importante entre las cosas menos importantes
+> El fútbol es lo más importante entre las cosas menos importantes.
 #### Jorge Valdano

-> pessimism is a set of ideals that none can follow to the letter
+> pessimism is a set of ideals that none can follow to the letter.
 #### The Conspiracy Against The Human Race, Thomas Ligotti

 > Psychiatry even works on the assumption that the "healthy" and viable is